Optimal Data-Based Binning for Histograms: Effects of Small Sample Size

 For three data points in a single bin ($N=3$ and $M=1$), the posterior probability is one, resulting in a log posterior of zero.
 In the $M>1$ case where there are two data points in one bin and one datum point in another, the posterior probability is

 and for each point in a separate bin we have

-While the logarithm of the posterior in (\ref{eq:N=3,2|1}) can be greater than zero, as $M$ increases, the data points eventually fall into separate bins.
+While the logarithm of the un-normalized posterior in (\ref{eq:N=3,2|1}) can be greater than zero, as $M$ increases, the data points eventually fall into separate bins.
 This causes the posterior to change from (\ref{eq:N=3,2|1}) to (\ref{eq:N=3,1|1|1}) resulting in a dramatic decrease in the logarithm of the posterior, which then asymptotically increases to zero as $M \rightarrow \infty$.
-This behavior is shown in Figure \ref{fig:small-samples}B. The result is that either one or two bins will be optimal depending on the relative positions of the data points.
+This behavior is shown in Figure \ref{fig:small-samples}B.

 More rich behavior can be seen in the case of $N=5$ data points.
 The results again (Figure \ref{fig:small-samples}C) depend on the relative positions of the data points with respect to one another.
 In this case the posterior probability switches between two types of behavior as the number of bins increase depending on whether the bin positions force two data points together in the same bin or separate them into two bins.
 The ultimate result is a ridiculous \emph{maximum a posteriori} solution of 57 bins.
 Clearly, for a small number of data points, the mode depends sensitively on the relative positions of the samples in a way that is not meaningful.
 In these cases there are too few data points to model a density function.